PsyTeachR/reprores-v2/docs/02-repro.md

 }
 ```

 Paste the reference into your bibliography.bib file.
-Change `doi:10.1177/2515245918770963` in the first line of the reference to a short string you will use to cite the reference in your manuscript.
+Change `doi:10.1177/2515245918770963` in the first line of the reference to a shortname you will use to cite the reference in your manuscript.
 We'll use `TOSTtutorial`.

-#### Converting from reference software

-Most reference software like EndNote, Zotero or Mendeley have exporting options that can export to BibTeX format.
-You just need to check the shortnames in the resulting file.

 #### In-text citations